 – A root canal treatment leaves the tooth hollowed out and will need a dental crown to prevent fracturing.

 – Teeth that have an unacceptable appearance can be altered using dental crowns.

 – Dental crowns are placed over implants to close gaps from missing teeth.

 Dental crowns can be made out of a gold alloy, other metal alloys, stainless steel, all-porcelain, composite resin or zirconia.
 Dental crowns are still susceptible to fracture and marginal cavities so it is important to continue treating them as you would your natural teeth and to focus on a good daily oral hygiene

-Doctors practising General Dentistry
+Doctors practising General Dentistry in Dubai

 Team of Professionals